 Lead Time Guidelines:

-Grant Preparation: at least two months before the grant is due at NIH or other funding source.
+At least 6 weeks before the grant is due at NIH or other external funding source.

 - Help with formulating aims and hypotheses